 The World and How It Has Changed

 The Cyberpunk RPG has its own world and history, helped along by several iterations of the game since 1988 (plus the original Netrunner CCG).
 Cyberpunk Red continues this world, which means that Cyberpunk history diverges from real-world history in 1990.
 I’m not going to try to go through the precise history of the world from an in-game or out-of-game perspective, but one emphasis point is that fragmentation I mentioned earlier.
 This is important in two respects.
 First, the era of mega-corp domination is over – they’re no longer the globe-spanning boogeymen that they used to be.
 Instead, both the corporations and the nation-states are, in general, splintered and limited.
-Sure, Araska Corp is still out there, but it doesn’t just control all of Japan, the western U.S., etc. Or, rather, what used to the the western U.S., because the government in D.C. doesn’t really control things west of the Mississippi anymore.
+Sure, Araska Corp is still out there, but it doesn’t just control all of Japan, the western U.S., etc. Or, rather, what used to be the western U.S., because the government in D.C. doesn’t really control things west of the Mississippi anymore.
 The default setting for Cyberpunk Red is Night City, which is situated in what used to be northern California, and is now basically self-governing.
 Well, maybe ‘governing’ isn’t the right word … it isn’t controlled by anyone external, and whoever has control (whether they are local or from elsewhere) only exercises limited control over certain aspects of the city.

 Fragmentation also applies to the internet.
 While the characters are hyper-connected, that hyperconnectivity only extends in their local area (the city, basically).
-In-universe, this is the result of a massive virus attack – anyone who plugs back in to the worldwide web will quickly find their systems compromised.
+In-universe, this is the result of a massive virus attack – anyone who plugs back in to the world wide web will quickly find their systems compromised.
 But it also has a significant effect in the way the game plays.
 One of the perpetual issues with games like Cyberpunk, where some characters can engage in extended virtual-reality sessions, is giving everyone else something to do while that’s going on.
 The fragmentation of Cyberpunk Red tackles this by eliminating long-distance hacking.
 The familiar decks, ICE programs, and such) is still there, but now the netrunner has to be physically proximate to the system they’re hacking.
 Deep dives into virtual reality have been replaced with augmented reality goggles, the better to see the bullets flying in meatspace while the netrunner is digging for electronic secrets.

 On a day-to-day level, Characters in Cyberpunk Red get their emergency services (police, ambulances) through a private contract – or not at all.
 Their clothing has integrated digital circuitry that might allow it to emit sounds or smells, adjust itself for different weather, change color or texture, provide power to small electronic devices, or automatically detect when it’s damaged and order a new garment.
-They use reinforced ‘Vendits’ stations with digital printers to make most day-to-day purchases.
+They use reinforced ‘Vendits’ stations with 3D printers to make most day-to-day purchases.
 Their food is highly processed or a paste that consists primarily of kelp and soy proteins – unless they can afford to splurge on something fresh that day.
 It might rain a lot, or maybe things tend to happen at night, but the action usually takes place against a dark backdrop – the better to be illuminated by a cacophony of neon signs.

 Characters have statistics (rated from 1 to 10) and skills (also rated from 1 to 10).
 The basic roll is stat + skill + 1d10.
 Meet or beat a target number (or opposing roll) to succeed.
-Descriptively, a target number of 14 is something people to everyday, a target number of 18 requires trained competence, while a ‘heroic’ task is a 22.
+Descriptively, a target number of 14 is something people do everyday, a target number of 18 requires trained competence, while a ‘heroic’ task is a 22.
 For reference, the best skill/stat combinations for the pregens clock in from 14-17.
 So a starting character who’s good at what they’re good at will pretty much automatically succeed at ‘normal’ sorts of rolls and have a 50/50 shot at tough tasks.